VaagenIM/EtikettServer/README.md

 Prints the label to the connected printer.
 (Requires setup of printer in `app.py`)

 ### GET `/audits`
-Returns a JSON of every job successfully sent to the printer, timestamped and sorted by newest.
+Returns a JSON of every job successfully sent to the printer, every audit is timestamped.

+### GET `/inventory`
+Displays an interactibe datatable of the inventory, just in case you need a quick overview.